 Calculate the cost of different marketing strategies

-As you know, several marketing strategies can be employed for similar purposes.
+As you know, several marketing strategies can have similar purposes.

 It’s not up to us to say which is the best path for your company.
 Consider your characteristics and goals and compare them to different options.